 Ms. Smalls is an accomplished leader with experience in law, politics, government and philanthropy.
-Her clients benefit from her strategic advice and legal counsel on complex legal, policy and regulatory matters.
-Smalls’ service in two presidential administrations gives her unique insight into government and politics, while her more recent role as a commissioner of the New York State Joint Commission on Public Ethics places her at the forefront of lobbying and ethics law.
+Her clients benefit from her strategic advice and legal counsel on complex legal, policy, and regulatory matters.
+Smalls’ service in two presidential administrations gives her unique insight into government and politics.
+Smalls recently served as the Monitor of a tier-one global financial institution having been appointed to that position by the New York State Department of Financial Services.

 Ms. Smalls also worked for the Open Society Foundations and the Ford Foundation, two of the largest philanthropies in the world, managing approximately $40 million of grants promoting and increasing civic engagement, political reform, and grassroots activism.
 Ms. Smalls is actively engaged in politics, advising candidates on the local, state and federal level.